The3DP/Lang.github.io/README.md

-# Lang IQ™
-A program to assist global communication.
+Lang (short for language) is a helpful program designed to assist global communication.
 ##
 The code IS the description.
 ##